josh8903/02-my-responsive-portfolio/README.md

 # Responsive portfolio project
-The purpose of this project was to create a responsive portfolio layout based on a set of images depicting how the lahout must behave on various viewports.
+The purpose of this project was to create a responsive portfolio layout based on a set of images depicting how the layout must behave on various viewport sizes.

 ### Steps taken
 * Utilized bootstrap for native responsiveness